newAM/idasen/README.rst

 |PyPi Version| |Build Status| |Documentation Status| |Black|

-This is a heavily modified fork of `rhyst/idasen-controller`_.

 The IDÅSEN is an electric sitting standing desk with a Linak controller sold by ikea.